Skip to main content

 How does Elicit's semantic search differ from traditional academic search engines like PubMed or Google Scholar?+

-Elicit uses advanced natural language processing to understand the conceptual meaning behind research queries rather than just matching keywords.
+Elicit uses advanced natural language processing trained on its 125+ million paper index to understand the conceptual meaning behind research queries rather than just matching keywords.
 It can identify papers that discuss the same concepts using different terminology and understands relationships between research topics.
-For example, searching for 'burnout prevention' might also surface papers on 'resilience training' or 'stress management interventions' that traditional keyword searches might miss.
-This semantic understanding makes literature discovery more comprehensive and reduces the risk of missing relevant research.
+For example, searching for 'burnout prevention' might also surface papers on 'resilience training' or 'stress management interventions' that traditional keyword searches would miss.
+This semantic understanding makes literature discovery more comprehensive and reduces the risk of missing relevant research, which is why over 2 million researchers use it as a complement to traditional databases.

 Can Elicit handle systematic reviews that need to meet institutional or journal standards?+

 Yes, Elicit includes systematic review workflows designed to align with established standards like PRISMA, Cochrane guidelines, and other institutional requirements.
-The platform guides researchers through proper screening protocols, quality assessment criteria, and documentation requirements.
-However, it's important to note that while Elicit can significantly accelerate the process, human oversight and final validation are still required to meet academic standards and ensure methodological rigor.
+The platform guides researchers through proper screening protocols, quality assessment criteria, and documentation requirements, with structured extraction tables that mirror the data formats journals expect.
+However, while Elicit can significantly accelerate the process from months to weeks, human oversight and final validation are still required to meet academic standards.
+Most published systematic reviews using Elicit cite it as an accelerator alongside human screening, not a replacement.

 What are the limitations regarding access to paywalled or subscription-only journals?+

-Elicit can only analyze papers that are freely accessible or that your institution has provided access to through integrations.
-It cannot bypass paywalls or access subscription content directly.
-The platform works best when used by researchers at institutions with comprehensive database access or when focusing on open-access literature.
-Some fields with limited open-access availability may have reduced coverage, which could impact the comprehensiveness of literature reviews.
+Elicit can only analyze papers that are freely accessible through Semantic Scholar's index or that your institution has provided access to.
+It cannot bypass paywalls or access subscription-only full-text content directly, though it can still surface metadata and abstracts from paywalled papers.
+The platform works best when used by researchers at institutions with comprehensive database access or when focusing on open-access literature in fields like biomedicine where preprint and open-access culture is strong.
+Some fields with limited open-access availability — such as certain humanities or non-Western research traditions — may have reduced extraction coverage.

 How accurate is the automated data extraction, and what validation is required?+